FormidableLabs/denim/README.md

 module.exports = {
   // Destination directory to write files to.
   //
-  // This field is deep merged and added _last_ to the prompts so that archetype
+  // This field is deep merged and added _last_ to the prompts so that module
   // authors can add `default` values or override the default message.
 You
   // could further override the `validate` function, but we suggest using the
   // existing default as it checks the directory does not already exist (which